samjooma/QuickActionExporter/README.md

-Blender plugin that makes is quicker and easier to export animations in FBX format.
+Blender plugin that makes is quicker and easier to export actions in FBX format.